dshin25k/projds/README.md

 ### Images

 -   When writing or editing a post, only 1 image may be inserted.
-The images will be located at the top of the page.
+The image will be located at the top of the page.

 -   Only the images in `.jpg` format with the size under 1 MB will be accepted.